 What the male reactions to a horror film about possession actually tell us about a century of cinema, consent, and the women who don't get to say no.

-WO/ is a new independent publication, written by women, edited by women, for women.
-We cover crime, law, survival, culture, fashion, and the things the rest of the press is too tired or too cautious to name.
-We are starting small and growing on purpose.
-Every story published here is one we believe needed to exist.
+WO/ is a new independent publication, written by women, for women.
+WO/ covers crime, law, survival, and the things the rest of the press is too tired or too cautious to name.

 Giulia Bono, Founding Editor